cdubach/academic-kickstart/content/authors/ArchismanDey/_index.md

 ---
 # Display name
-title: Hamza Javed
+title: Archisman Dey

 # Username (this should match the folder name)
 authors:
-- HamzaJaved
+-  ArchismanDey

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student (McGill University)
+role: Summer 2022 McGill intern (visiting from IIT Guwahati)

 # Organizations/Affiliations
 organizations: